jalilrohi1/QueueSimAssignment/README.md

 ### Explanation

-- **automation/**
+- **`automation/`**
-  - `queue_experiments.sh`: A Bash script to run multiple queue simulations with varying parameters.
-It iterates over different values of `lambda` and `d`, running the `main.py` script for each combination and saving the results to a CSV file.
+  - `queue_experiments.sh`: Bash script to automate running multiple queue simulations with different parameter combinations.
+This script iterates over specified values for arrival rate (`lambda`) and server selection (`d`) and stores the results in CSV format.

-- **data/**
+- **`data/`**
-  - `new_out.csv`: Example output CSV file containing the results of the simulations.
-This directory is used to store the output CSV files generated by the `queue_experiments.sh` script.
+  - `new_out.csv`: Example CSV file containing the output from a queue simulation.
+This folder is used to store all simulation results.

-- **main/**
+- **`main/`**
-  - `main.py`: The main Python script to run a single queue simulation.
-It simulates the queue system based on the provided parameters and outputs the results, including average time spent in the system, queue sizes, waiting times, and server utilizations.
+  - `main.py`: The primary Python script for running a single queue simulation.
+It simulates the system with specified parameters like `lambda`, `mu`, `n`, and `d`, and saves metrics like average queue sizes, waiting times, and server utilization to a CSV file.

-- **plot_results/**
+- **`plot_results/`**
-  - `th2.py`: A Python script to plot the results of the simulations from a CSV file.
-The script generates a plot showing the fraction of queues with at least a certain size (Q) for different values of `lambda` and `d`.
-It creates a single image with four subplots, each representing a different value of `d` (1, 2, 5, 10).
+  - `th2.py`: Python script for visualizing simulation results from a CSV file.
+It generates a plot with four subplots, each showing queue size distributions for a specific value of `d`.

-- **README.md**: The project README file, providing an overview of the project, usage instructions, and explanations of the scripts.
+- **`README.md`**
+  - A comprehensive guide for the project, including installation steps, usage examples, and file descriptions.